 Instructions

-- Combine dry ingredients: flour, salt, and baking powder.
-Add lard and work in with your fingertips until crumbly (resembling cornmeal).
-Add the water and mix until all ingredients are wet.2 cups all-purpose flour, ½ teaspoon salt, 1 teaspoon baking powder, 1 tablespoon lard, ¾ cup water
+- Combine dry ingredients: 2 cups all-purpose flour, ½ teaspoon salt, and 1 teaspoon baking powder.
+Add 1 tablespoon lard and work in with your fingertips until crumbly (resembling cornmeal).
+Add the ¾ cup water and mix until all ingredients are wet.

 - Use a rolling pin or tortilla press to make a round, thin tortilla.
 Set rolled tortillas aside without stacking them (as they tend to stick together).

 - Cook tortillas until bubbly and golden brown on the underside, about one minute.
 Flip and cook the opposite side until golden brown as well, about 30 seconds to a minute.
-Remove from heat and stack in a tortilla warmer, an aluminum foil pouch, or stacked on a plate for immediate use.
+Remove from heat and stack in a tortilla warmer or an aluminum foil pouch, or stack on a plate for immediate use.

 Notes